shams-nahid/My-Daily-AWS-Study/docs/Notes/Other Services/03 ECS.md

 1. `binpack`: Placed task by using least amount of CPU or memory.
 This minimize the number of instances are being used
 2. `random`: Place tasks randomly.
 Make sure tasks are scheduled in instances with enough resources.
 3. `spread`: Placed tasks based on specified value (key-value pairs, instanceId or host).
 For example, if the field is `instanceId` the task will be distributed evenly in different instances.
 Another example, if the `field` is `az`, the tasks will be evenly distributed among availability zones.
+Used **task placement constraint are**
+  - distinctInstance
+  - memberOf

-When a container requires to listen to specic port,
+When a container requires to listen to specificc port,

 - Specify the port for the container
 - Put `0` as the host port